mekadimo/datakoro/README.md

 </div>

-This repository will be a work in progress until the first release on March 20, 2024.
+This repository is a work in progress!

 # About Datakoro